-The partner takes its distributive share of the partnership's foreign taxes into account in the partner's tax year with or within which the partnership's tax year ends regardless of whether the partner or partnership takes foreign taxes into account on the cash or accrual basis.
+The partner takes its distributive share of the partnership's foreign income taxes into account in the partner's tax year with or within which the partnership's tax year ends regardless of whether the partner or partnership takes foreign income taxes into account on the cash or accrual basis.

 Line 2.
-Report the total reduction of taxes for each separate category of income from line 2 on Form 1116, Part III, line 12; and Form 1118, Schedule B, Part II, line 3.
+Report the total reduction of taxes for each separate category of income from this line on Form 1116, Part III, line 12; and Form 1118, Schedule B, Part II, line 3.

 Line 3.
-Report the redetermined foreign taxes from line 3 on Schedule L (Form 1118), Foreign Tax Redeterminations, and Schedule C (Form 1116), Foreign Tax Redetermination, as applicable.
+Report the redetermined foreign income taxes from this line on Schedule L (Form 1118), Foreign Tax Redeterminations, and Schedule C (Form 1116), Foreign Tax Redeterminations, as applicable.
 In addition, the partner should file an amended return, if required, to report the foreign tax redetermination and change in U.S. tax liability.
 See the instructions for Form 1116 or 1118 and Regulations sections 1.905-3 through -5 for additional information.